tecnomod-um/OntoGenixLLMExperiments/base-llm/README.md

-# Experiments with base openLLMs
+# Experiments with base LLMs

 ## Objective

-The objective of these experiments is to study the ontology generation capacity of different base openLLMs
+The objective of these experiments is to study the ontology generation capacity of different base open-LLMs.

 ## The approach